enisz/igdb/README.md

 > Working with non-mandatory fileds requires you to check for availability before accessing them.

 ## Changes
+### v1.0.4 - March 25, 2018
+ - Default properties has been removed.
+ - set\_default public method has been removed.
 ### v1.0.3 - March 18, 2018
  - Providing either search or id parameter in the options array are not mandatory anymore.
  - Providing fields parameter when using expander is not mandatory anymore.